benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 </style>

-<p>Two weeks ago <a href="https://www.lua.org/">Lua</a> version 5.4 was
+<p><a href="https://www.lua.org/">Lua</a> version 5.4 was
-released, the fifteenth major version of the lightweight scripting language since its creation in 1993. <a href="https://www.lua.org/manual/5.4/readme.html#changes">New in 5.4</a> is a generational mode for the garbage collector, which performs better for programs with lots of short-lived allocations.
+released at the end of June; it is the fifteenth major version of the lightweight scripting language since its creation in 1993. <a href="https://www.lua.org/manual/5.4/readme.html#changes">New in 5.4</a> is a generational mode for the garbage collector, which performs better for programs with lots of short-lived allocations.
 The language now supports "attributes" on local variable, allowing developers to mark variables as constant (<tt>const</tt>) or resources as closeable (<tt>close</tt>).
-There were also significant performance improvements over 5.3, and a host of minor changes.</p>
+There were also significant performance improvements over 5.3 along with a host of minor changes.</p>

 <p>Lua is a programming language optimized for embedding inside other